 - You can’t adjust the music and instructor volume independently on a phone or tablet like you can on the Peloton bike.
 Sometimes you want to zone out and just ride to the music without hearing the instructor as much or vice versa.
 You can do this, however, if you run the app from a laptop and not a smartphone or tablet.

 - Some people might find the instructors too chatty or coaching a little too much.
 Although I don’t feel that way, I could see the need for a music-only version of each workout where they strip away the instructor audio.
 The instructors make the classes what they are in my opinion, but if people just want playlists, maybe Peloton will release playlists through the app.
 Right now, I grab Peloton music on Spotify.
 It would be cool to have a playlist feature within the app where you can listen to the music and not the entire class with video and instructor coaching.

 - If you’re new to fitness or cycling, you may be more comfortable in a studio setting or with a trainer to make sure you have good form before working out at home.
+You also might be more motivated by seeing people in person if you’re a newbie.
 This isn’t something specific to Peloton, though, and anyone new to exercising should make sure their form is correct before work out on their own.